eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-type all of the following into Terminal at once :
+type the following into Terminal:

 ```
-chmod 755 /usr/local/share/zsh
-chmod 755 /usr/local/share/zsh/site-functions
 source ~/.zshrc
 ```